-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-7.4 Operation's Food Safety Plan includes produce washing process, if used.
-A, WP • If produce is washed, an initial risk assessment of the washing process shall be performed that takes into consideration the commodity, type of wash system, type of sanitizer, and water quality.
-Auditor reviews Food Safety Plan and operational procedures to determine if washing process has been considered.
-Operation revises Food Safety Plan to include produce washing process.
-P-7.5 If used, water antimicrobial treatments shall be monitored sufficiently to assure continuous control.
-R • Microbial, physical or chemical testing shall be performed, as appropriate to the specific Operation, to demonstrate that acceptance criteria have been met.
-Auditor reviews monitoring records for compliance with the Operation's established procedure and acceptance criteria.
-Operation establishes monitoring program that assures continuous control of water antimicrobial treatment to meet acceptance criteria.
-P-7.6 Re-used water that contacts product or food contact surfaces shall be treated using an approved antimicrobial process or chemical treatment. • Re-used water shall be treated using an antimicrobial treatment sufficient to prevent cross- contamination, unless prevailing regulation or commodity specific standards provide an alternative.
-Treatments shall be in compliance with prevailing regulation or the country in which the product is intended to be traded, whichever is more stringent.
-Auditor reviews water treatment process and evidence of compliance with regulation and the Operation's established procedure.
-Operation suspends operation until water treatment functions so as to prevent risk of product contamination.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.4 The operation's food safety plan includes the produce washing process, if used.
+A, WP • If produce is washed, a risk assessment of the washing process includes the commodity, type of wash system, type of sanitizer, and water quality.
+Auditor reviews food safety plan and operational procedures to determine if washing process has been considered.
+Operation revises food safety plan to include produce washing process.
+P-6.5 Re-used water that contacts product or food contact surfaces shall be treated using a registered or approved antimicrobial process or chemical treatment. • Re-used water shall be treated using an antimicrobial treatment sufficient to prevent cross-contamination, according to current industry standard or prevailing regulation.
+Auditor reviews water treatment process and evidence of compliance with regulation and the operation's established procedure.
+Operation suspends operation until water treatment functions to prevent risk of product contamination.
 Affected product and product handling areas are evaluated for potential contamination and disposition.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-7.7 Operation has documentation demonstrating regulatory approval of the wash water antimicrobials in use.
-R Only wash water antimicrobials or antimicrobial systems registered or approved by EPA, FDA or the prevailing regulatory agency for their specific intended use may be used in the dump tank wash water, on the spray line or other food contact purposes.
-Auditor reviews documentation for appropriateness of use.
-Operation obtains documentation or discontinues use of the antimicrobial system and implements use of appropriate antimicrobial system.
+P-6.6 If a postharvest water antimicrobial treatment is used, it shall be used in accordance with established operational procedure and manufacturer instructions.
+R • Treatment is delivered in a manner to ensure that the treated water is consistently safe and of adequate sanitary quality for its intended use and/or consistently meets the relevant microbial quality criteria indicated by current industry standard or prevailing regulation.
+Treatment is monitored at a frequency to meet treatment objectives.
+Records shall be kept.
+Auditor reviews water use SOP for completeness and observes water treatment records for adequacy and consistency of treatment.
+Water treatment outcomes align with current industry standard or prevailing regulation.
+Operation develops, documents, and implements procedures for use of the antimicrobial in compliance with manufacturer's label and instructions including monitoring for meeting the established acceptance criteria established by current industry standard or prevailing regulation.
 Affected product is evaluated for potential contamination and disposition.
-P-7.8 If wash water antimicrobial is used, it shall be used in accordance with established operational procedure and manufacturer instructions.
-R Records shall be kept.
-Operation shall have a procedure that includes minimum limits for antimicrobial in wash water for food safety.
-Procedure shall include how to control, monitor and record use of wash water antimicrobial as needed to assure compliance with minimum limits.
-Operation shall have a procedure as to what corrective actions are taken if criteria are not met.
-Auditor reviews operational procedures and antimicrobial use and corrective actions records for compliance.
-Operation develops, documents and implements procedures for use of the antimicrobial system in compliance with manufacturer instructions.
-Affected product is evaluated for potential contamination and disposition.
-P-7.9 If applicable to the specific commodity, water use SOPs address control of immersion water temperature.
-R For produce that is immersed in water and demonstrated as being susceptible to microbial infiltration from water, water temperature differentials during immersion shall be controlled in accordance with prevailing regulation or industry guidelines.
+Retraining is performed and documented.
+P-6.7 If applicable to the specific commodity, water use SOPs address control of immersion water temperature.
+R For produce that is immersed in water and demonstrated as being susceptible to microbial infiltration from water, water temperature differentials during immersion shall be controlled in accordance with current industry standards or prevailing regulation.
 If applicable to the commodity being immersed, auditor reviews the SOP for inclusion of water temperature control, and observes monitoring records for evidence of compliance.
 Operation revises SOP to address and control water temperature.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-7.10 Water change schedules shall be developed for all uses of water where water is re-used.
-Operation shall have procedures for changing water that is re-used, such as recirculated water, flumes and dump tanks.
+P-6.8 Water change schedules shall be developed for all uses of water where water is re-used.
+Operation shall have procedures for changing water that is re-used, such as recirculated water, flumes, and dump tanks.
 Auditor observes water use procedures and evidence of compliance.
 Operation develops water use procedures.
 Affected product is evaluated for potential contamination and disposition.
-P-7.11 Debris, damaged and/or visibly contaminated produce shall be removed from wash areas/dump tanks to the extent possible.
+P-6.9 Debris, damaged and/or visibly contaminated produce shall be removed from wash areas/dump tanks to the extent possible.
 Operation has procedures to determine how and when debris, damaged and/or visibly contaminated produce shall be removed from wash areas/dump tanks.
 Auditor reviews procedures and observes wash areas for evidence of compliance.
 Operation develops, documents and implements a wash area control program.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.

-P-8: Containers, Bins and Packaging
+P-7: Containers, Bins and Packaging